Battle of Remagen: Bridge fails

 Three hours after the bridge collapsed, the 148th Engineer Combat Battalion was ordered by the First Army to build a Class 40 floating Bailey bridge at Remagen to help carry critical traffic across the Rhine.
 A floating Bailey typically replaced a treadway or pontoon bridges and required substantially more time to build.
 The company had expected to start building their bridge on 25 March, after the start of Operation Plunder.
 But they had been practicing for weeks and all of the materials were on hand.
-The 148th ECB were assigned extra help from Company C, 291st Engineer Combat Battalion, and sixty men from the 501st Light Pontoon Company.
-At 7:30 pm on 18 March, they began replacing the heavy pontoon bridge downstream from the Remagen Bridge.
-They finished the 1258 ft bridge a day earlier than ordered at 7:15 am on 20 March.
+The 148th ECB were assigned extra help from Company C, 291st Engineer Combat Battalion, and 60 men from the 501st Light Pontoon Company.
+At 7:30 p.m. on 18 March, they began replacing the heavy pontoon bridge downstream from the Remagen Bridge.
+They finished the 1258 ft bridge a day earlier than ordered at 7:15 a.m. on 20 March.

 Another tactical bridge was constructed by the 254th Engineer Combat Battalion on 22 March, 9 km upstream at Bad Hönningen.
 The 990th, 988th and 998th Treadway Bridge Companies and Detachment 1 of the 508th Engineer Light Pontoon Company supported them.
 Later nicknamed the "Victor Bridge", it was—at 1370 ft in length—the longest tactical bridge built in the First Army's area of operations.
 Engineers built additional tactical bridges later in March at Bad Godesberg, Rolandseck, Rheinberg, Worms, Bonn, Wallach, Oppenheim, Mainz and other locations.
 They also built a two-way Bailey Bridge on barges across the Rhine at Bonn.